The Japanese Future Tense, or How to Fake It

 I’ll become an actor.

 Let’s move on to the informal talk.
-This time, we’ll be using the same examples as we used in the formal part, just so we don’t stir up some confusion by accident.
+This time, we’ll be using the same examples as we used in the formal part, just so we don’t create confusion.

 このシャツは綺麗なので、買う。